arangodb/docs/3.10/administration-cluster.md

 ```

 The `replicationFactor` value can be between the minimum and maximum
-replication factor defined by the following startup options:
+replication factor (inclusive) as defined by the following startup options:

 - [`--cluster.min-replication-factor`](programs-arangod-options.html#--clustermin-replication-factor)
 - [`--cluster.max-replication-factor`](programs-arangod-options.html#--clustermax-replication-factor)